15. Investment Talk EMEA:

 German locations well ahead in survey

 German investment destinations formed a special focus.
-In an EMEA-wide survey by Colliers International, investors were asked in which cities they would most like to invest in the next twelve months.
+In an EMEA-wide survey by Colliers, investors were asked in which cities they would most like to invest in the next twelve months.
 Four German locations alone were placed among the top 6 of the entries.
 Berlin, Munich and Frankfurt occupy the second, third and fourth places with an approval rate of up to 70 percent among investors.
 Hamburg follows in sixth place, with around 50 percent of those surveyed expressing a clear investment interest.

 Only few safe havens

 The survey confirms the market sentiment that Germany is currently rated as the safest haven for investments from an EMEA and global perspective.
 We were able to deepen this aspect during the discussion.
 In addition to Germany, core investors are currently also positive about Amsterdam, Luxembourg and the Nordic countries with their investment hubs Stockholm, Copenhagen and Helsinki.